knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 I like to think that I got pretty good with Python, too.
 But after that semester, I didn't code at all.
 I just didn't have the resources to.
 And I wouldn't start again until I was in college.

 ## How It Started, Again
 A few years after high school, I was working in sales for an 'international telecommunications company', which I very intentionally make sound cooler than it was.
 I was the person you'd talk to when you wanted to get a new phone from your mobile carrier.
-Not a bad job, but it just wasn't what I wanted.
+Not a bad job &mdash; it just wasn't what I wanted.
 I wasn't even sure what I wanted at that point.
 I decided that it was time for college!
 I enrolled in a two year program for Applications Development and I learned **a lot**.
 Java, C#, Python, data structures and algorithms, logic, theory, etc. The coursework was incredible, and it felt great to be learning again.
 I was coding & learning something new every single day, and I rediscovered that same passion I'd had for it in high school.
 This time, I had the resources to keep going.

 ## Things Change Rapidly & There's Nothing You Can Do About It
 The week before finals in my second semester, my brother passed very suddenly.
 Everything stopped.
 When I asked my professors for extensions on my finals, every single one of them said no. I failed every class that semester and decided I'd take a break before trying again.
 It was hard not to let that cloud how I felt about college as an institution.